What is Globalization: The Concept, Causes, and Consequences

 Globalization has brought benefits in developed countries as well as negative effects.
 The positive effects include a number of factors which are education, trade, technology, competition, investments and capital flows, employment, culture, and organization structure.

-POSITIVE IMPACTS OF GLOBALIZATION
+POSITIVE IMPACTS OF GLOBALISATION

 - Gives Access to a Larger Market